jezzsantos/queryany/samples/ri/README.md

 Essentially the core domain logic layer.

-> Note: In a real architecture, would never actually name this layer, or the types within it, using the suffix "Domain".
-It is just there as a guide post for you.
+> Note: In a real architecture, you would never actually name this layer (or the types within it) using the suffix "Domain".
+It is just here as a guide post for you.
+So you can tell what the layer is the core of the app.

 It defines the domain logic classes, entities all domains specific rules, etc.